menandmice/micetro_docs/guides/implementation/architecture.rst

   * If some of the managed DHCP servers are not in the same forest as Micetro's Central component, and there is no trust between the forests, the administrator must install at least one DHCP agent in the foreign forest.
 That DHCP agent can act as a proxy between Central and the DHCP servers and must be running as a member of the AD DHCP Administrators group in the foreign forest.

-  * The DHCP agents can be installed on each managed DHCP servers.
+  * The DHCP agents can be installed on each managed DHCP server.
 In that scenario, the DHCP agent can be run as the Local System account, which means that no additional configuration is needed after the installation is complete.

 Cisco IOS DHCP servers can be managed using Micetro.
-A Men&Mice DHCP Server Controller has to be installed on a machine in the environment, which will then act as an proxy to manage the Cisco IOS DHCP servers, and will use either plain ``telnet`` or ``ssh`` to connect to the managed servers.
+A Micetro DHCP Server Controller has to be installed on a machine in the environment, which will then act as a proxy to manage the Cisco IOS DHCP servers and will use either plain ``telnet`` or ``ssh`` to connect to the managed servers.

 ----